Citizenship

 Key takeaways

-How to apply for Canadian citizenship: confirm your eligibility (PR status, 1,095 days of physical presence, language and tax filing), prepare your documents and presence calculation, submit the application online and pay the fees, then pass the test and take the oath.
+A Canada citizenship application is filed with IRCC once you confirm your eligibility (PR status, 1,095 days of physical presence, language and tax filing), prepare your documents and presence calculation, submit the application online and pay the fees, then pass the test and take the oath.
 Applicants aged 18 to 54 also face an interview at IRCC's discretion.
-Grant processing currently runs roughly 8 to 12 months, with fees confirmed on canada.ca.
+Grant processing currently runs roughly 8 to 12 months in 2026, with fees confirmed on canada.ca.

 • First confirm you meet the citizenship requirements: PR status, 1,095 days of presence, language and tax.